 Raspberries are always included in my smoothie every morning, but I have been using the frozen berry blend from Costco.
 I figure I will get at least 2 quarts of frozen berries per week until fall hits.
 This will save us a bunch of money, and knowing where they came from is even better (organic) and grown with love!

-Harvesting berries can be quite the chore, but oh so worth it!
-You have to put on longs sleeves, so they don’t scratch up your arms and they have to be picked every other day.
+Harvesting berries can be quite a chore, but oh so worth it!
+You have to put on long sleeves, so they don’t scratch up your arms and they have to be picked every other day.
 I swear that they multiply while you are picking.
-You can pick an area and by the time you come back to it there are more ripe berries.
+You can pick an area and by the time you come back to it, there are more ripe berries.
 That is why I like to have two people picking at the same time.
 It gets done faster, you have someone to talk to and you seem to do a more thorough job.

 I have found that if you pick the raspberries regularly and don’t let them get all dried and shriveled up, they produce better.
 It’s like the raspberry bush feels appreciated if you pick them regularly therefore they produce more full, plump, and juicy berries.
 I know there is probably a more scientific explanation for the benefit of frequent picking, but I like this one.

 Raspberries are chuck full of goodness!
 Raspberries are not just yummy; they are also rich in vitamins, antioxidants, and fiber.

 One cup of raspberries will provide you with